King James Version

 The King James Version was the third translation into English approved by the Church of England.
 The first had been the Great Bible in 1535, and the second had been the Bishops' Bible in 1568.
 Meanwhile in Switzerland, the first generation of Protestant Reformers had produced the Geneva Bible in 1560, which proved more popular among the laity.
 However, the footnotes represented a Calvinistic Puritanism.

 King James convened the Hampton Court Conference in January 1604, responding to Puritan grievances outlined in the Millenary Petition.
 At this conference, a proposal for a new English translation of the Bible was presented, aiming to address perceived issues in existing versions.
 King James issued directives to ensure the translation adhered to the ecclesiology of the Church of England, reflecting its episcopal structure and doctrines, including the belief in an ordained clergy.
-Notably, translators were instructed to avoid marginal notes whenever possible, a feature in the Geneva Bible that had been criticized for promoting Puritanical and anti-monarchical sentiments.
-For the New Testament, the Textus Receptus was utilized; the Old Testament was translated from the Masoretic Text; and the Apocrypha was rendered from the Septuagint and Latin Vulgate.
+Notably, translators were instructed to avoid marginal notes whenever possible, a feature in the Geneva Bible that had been criticised for promoting Puritanical and anti-monarchical sentiments.
+For the New Testament, the Textus Receptus was utilized; the Old Testament was revised from the Bishop's Bible with reference to the Masoretic Text; and the Apocrypha was rendered from the Septuagint and Latin Vulgate.

 By the first half of the 18th century, the King James Version had become effectively unchallenged as the only English translation used in Anglican and other English Protestant churches, except for the Psalms and some short passages in the Book of Common Prayer of the Church of England.
 Over the 18th century, the KJV supplanted the Latin Vulgate as the standard version of scripture for English-speaking scholars.
 With the development of stereotype printing at the beginning of the 19th century, this version of the Bible had become the most widely printed book in history, almost all such printings presenting the standard text of 1769, and nearly always omitting the books of the Apocrypha.
 Today the unqualified title "King James Version" usually indicates this Oxford standard text.

-In surveys of English-speaking Christians, the KJV frequently ranks among the most read and memorized translations, with many citing its literary cadence and perceived faithfulness to the original texts as reasons for its continued preference.
+In surveys of English-speaking Christians, the KJV frequently ranks among the most read and memorised translations, with one publisher citing its linguistic beauty and imagery as reasons for its continued preference.